 Within minutes of spotting the three orangutans, a family of gibbons came into view.
 Their high-pitched, lyrical calls were beautiful.
-Their call is actually a song which gathers pace and lasts for about 20 minutes.
+It is actually a song, which gathers pace and lasts for about 20 minutes.
 Next, my guide pointed to the east and there, gliding through a narrow gap in the trees, was a magnificent, lone hornbill cruising gracefully on a steamy jungle air-stream.
 The hornbill continued on its path as its wings brushed foliage on either side.

-After lunch, I was up for some rafting and so clambered into the back of an old, weathered truck, along with a folded raft, a bunch of oars, and two guides.
-We headed off to explore more wildlife – this time at the river.
+After lunch, I was up for some rafting and so clambered into the back of an old, weathered truck, along with a folded raft, a bunch of oars, a foot pump, and two guides.
+We headed off to explore more wildlife – this time river wildlife.

-Travelling down the river gave me a great insight into village life that I was able to observe intermittently along the river’s edge.
+Travelling down the river gave me a great insight into village life, which I was able to observe along the river’s edge.
 As our raft passed villages, people waved and cheered.
-The children would scramble and fall over each other to try and keep pace with the raft.
+The children scrambled and fell over each other to try and keep pace with the raft.
 They would then provide some entertainment by jumping off rocks, impersonating animal calls, and generally clowning about.
 Great river entertainment!

 The trip combined a series of swift-paced rapids with lots of slow, relaxed stretches on a gentler river current.
 When the cool, clear river slowed down to a meander, we tucked the oars inside the raft, soaked in the serenity and silence of the wide-open river and simply floated.

 Towering trees provided shade.
+I was in heaven.
 Now and again we spotted giant black beehives dangling from the high treetops – wild honey on tap if only you could reach it.
-I was assured by my guide that the locals know how to scale the tall trees to death-defying heights and gather the honey, which they do at around 3am when the bees are sleepy, and there is less risk of being stung.
+I was assured by my guide that the locals know how to scale the trees to death-defying heights and gather the honey, which they do at around 3 am when the bees are sleeping, and there is less risk of being stung.

-I asked the guide about tigers, and he explained, “I have worked in the park for seven years and have only seen one tiger.
+I asked the guide about tigers, and he explained, “I have worked in the park for eight years and have only seen one tiger.
 We were on a seven-day trek, and I spotted the tiger at the riverbank.
 I was very lucky.
+He was magnificent.
 Also, we have herds of wild elephants here in the park.
 If you go on a seven-day hike or longer, you might chance a sighting, but it is very rare.
-Mostly, we only come back with tales of elephant track sightings.
+Mostly, we only come back with tales of tiger and elephant track sightings.
 Our guests love to photograph the footprints, and that is enough.
 Just to know you are in elephant, tiger and orangutan country is somehow enough,” he mused, “and this is a wild place.
 There are no feeding platforms here.
 This is raw nature, on tap”.

-The “big five” are in the park – elephants, tigers, orangutans, rhinoceros, clouded leopards, and the smaller sized sun bear.
+The “big five” are in the park – elephants, tigers, orangutans, rhinoceros, clouded leopards, and the smaller-sized sun bear.
 Your chances of seeing orangutans is around 85-95%.
-Along with exotic wildlife, and the world’s largest flower, the Rafflesia, there are over 10,000 plant species.
+Along with exotic wildlife, and the world’s largest flower, the Rafflesia, there are over 10,000 plant species in the park.

 Trekking (1-7 days) and rafting can be organised by Pak Ahmed

-The Gunung Leuser National Park was established in 1980 and in 2004 gained Tropical Rainforest World Heritage Listing.
+The Gunung Leuser National Park was established in 1980 and gained Tropical Rainforest World Heritage Listing in 2004.